 Resource Category Summary of Impacts Under the Proposed Project (Alternative 1A) Mitigation Measure(s) Level of Significance conflict with any land use plan, policy, or regulation for the purpose of avoiding or mitigating an environmental effect.
 Thus, long-term impacts are considered less than significant, and no mitigation is required.
-Noise and Vibration (Short-term) existing active rail line would be shifted east, allowing for a majority of the necessary construction along the railroad and structures to be completed during daytime hours.
+Noise and Vibration (Short-term) The cryb of Sockhard besine have specific Onlines regarding the regulatory to construction activities, and antrodyn control of the specific of the existing active rail line would be shifted east, allowing for a majority of the necessary construction activities.
+The track alignment east of the existing active rail line would be shifted east, allowing for a majority of the necessary construction activities.
+The track alignment east of the existing active rail line would be shifted east, allowing for a majority of the necessary construction along the railroad and structures to be completed during daytime hours.
 Sensitive land uses located within the approximate impact distance would be exposed to noise levels exceeding the FTA's daytime criterion.
-With the exception of the viaduct structure design option, which may require pile driving along the entire length of the flyover, bridge construction that requires extensive pile driving would not occur adjacent to sensitive receptors.
-For the embankment and retaining wall structure design options, sections of bridge construction requiring pile driving would be at the center of the flyover and at East Charter Way.
-To minimize impacts to passenger and freight rail operations, some construction work would be required during the nighttime hours to connect the new and existing rail track lines.
-Nighttime construction near sensitive receptors would have greater impacts than daytime construction.
-The greatest noise impact is associated with impact pile driving, which is less intense near these receptors due to the type of structural work that is necessary near the residential neighborhoods.
-However, with the implementation of Measure MM NV-1, short-term noise impacts would be mitigated.
-Based on the discussion above, with the implementation of Measures MM NV-1 and MM NV-2, the proposed Project would not generate a substantial temporary increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies.
-Thus, short-term noise impacts would be considered less than significant with mitigation incorporated.
+With the exception of the viaduct structure design option, which may require pile driving along the embankment and retaining wall structure design options, sections of bridge construction requiring pile driving would be at the center of the flyover and at East Charter Way.
+To minimize impacts to passenger and freight rail operations, some construction work would be required during the nightline hours to construction the reak along minimize the advitting rail track lines.
+Nightline construction near sensitive receptors would have greater impacts than daytime construction inspect times as sociated with impact pile driving, which is less intense receptors due to the type of structural work that is necessary near the residential neighborhoods.
+However, with the implementation of Measure MM NV-1, short-term noise impact is associated with the vicinity of the project in excess of standards established in the local generate a substantial temporary increase in ambient noise levels in the vicinity of the project nexces of standards established in the local generate plan or noise ordinance, or applicable standards of other agencies.
+Thus, short-term noise impact is and a distance of 25 feet, construction of the proposed Project as the greater vibration levels as high as 94 vibrati SJRRC will ensure that a noise control plan be prepared that will incorporate, at a minimum, the following best practices into the construction scope of work and specifications to reduce the impact of temporary construction-related noise on nearby noise-sensitive receptors.
+Install temporary construction site sound barriers near noise sources.
+Use moveable sound barriers at the source of the construction activity.
+Avoid the use of impact pile drivers at night and, where possible, near noise-sensitive areas or use quieter alternatives (for example, drilled piles) where geological conditions permit.
+Locate stationary construction equipment as far as possible from noise-sensitive sites.
+Re-route construction-related truck traffic along roadways that will cause the least disturbance to residents.
+Use low-noise emission equipment.
+Implement noise-deadening measures for truck loading and operations.
+Line or cover storage bins, conveyors, and chutes with sound-deadening material.
+Use acoustic enclosures, shields, or shrouds for equipment and facilities.
+Use high-grade engine exhaust silencers and engine-casing sound insulation.
+Minimize the use of generators to power equipment.
 Less than Significant with Mitigation Incorporated